ameyabhamare/data-512-homework_2/README.md

 ---

-# Goal of the Project
+# Objective
 ---
-In this project, I explore the concept of bias in data using Wikipedia articles.
-I try to acquire data relating to Wikipedia article searches for some cities/towns across the US and what the quality of the Wikipedia articles for these cities is.
-I also try to analyze some important metrics corresponding to the predicted quality, such as the states with best per capita coverage of articles.
-The aim is to understand the statewise trends in article coverage/presence of high quality articles.
+In this study, I delved into the examination of bias within data by utilizing Wikipedia articles.
+I obtained data pertaining to searches for Wikipedia articles about various cities and towns throughout the United States, and I assessed the articles' quality using the ORES API.
+I conducted an analysis of significant metrics associated with the predicted article quality, such as identifying the states with the most comprehensive per capita coverage of articles.
+The primary objective was to gain insights into the regional patterns of article coverage and the prevalence of high-quality articles.

+# Source Data
+1. A csv file [**us_cities_by_state_SEPT.2023.csv**](https://en.wikipedia.org/wiki/Category:Lists_of_cities_in_the_United_States_by_state), containing the state, page title (city_state) and url.

+2. An excel file [**NST-EST2022.xlsx**](https://www.census.gov/data/tables/time-series/demo/popest/2020s-state-total.html).
+This file contains the list of states and the 2022 population estimates for each state.

+3. A csv file [**US States by Region - US Census Bureau - Sheet1.csv**]((https://drive.google.com/file/d/1uG6Pj5m3NjBbx9Xkzdtfo_Ewo0zCNK8F/view?usp=drive_link)), containing regions (Northeast, Midwest etc.), divisions (New England, Middle Atlantic etc.) and states (Connecticut, Vermont etc.)